Everything You’ve Ever Wanted to Know About web3

 Utilizes AJAX, JavaScript, and other advanced technologies to create responsive and engaging user experiences.

-Web 2.0 has significantly transformed this internet into a more collaborative and participatory platform, enabling users to contribute and interact in ways that were not possible with Web 1.0.
+Web 2.0 has significantly transformed the internet into a more collaborative and participatory platform, enabling users to contribute and interact in ways that were not possible with Web 1.0.

 But how did we get here?
 Back in the early days of the web, say up until the early 2000s, you obviously had people that created content, otherwise the web would have just been empty.